MIXTURE: Where does your name come from?

 MIXTURE: What type of art do you do?

-MIXTURE: Do you consider yourself an artist or a graphic designer or both?
+MIXTURE: Do you consider yourself an artist or a musician or both?

 MIXTURE: What inspired you to start making art ?

-MIXTURE: How long have you been creating art/graphic designs?
+MIXTURE: How long have you been creating music?

 MIXTURE: What is your dream for the future of your work?